hernamvel/positrace/README.md

   access_key: <%= ENV.fetch("PROVIDER_KEY") { '' } %>
 ```

+## How to review the code?

+I suggest to go through the merged PRs and review how I built the project
+incrementally as.

+- PR #1 will create basic endpoints with no service locator.
+Only ip addresses are considered.
+- PR #2 will create the service locator classes, including the `ipstack` service locator.
+- PR #3 will add the concept of URL (model `UrlLocation`) to the endpoints.
+- PR #4 final polishing & more specs to reach 100% coverage (this can be a large PR due to coverage assets inclusion).

 ## Database

 The project is shipped with `sqlite3` for simplicity.
 This means